 Most women’s levels of LH surge in the morning.
 However, these surges cannot be detected by OPKs until about four hours later.
 This means that you’ll want to wait until at least 12:00 PM to take an ovulation test.

 A woman’s hormones also fluctuate throughout the day, so it’s important to ensure consistency.
 For the most accurate results, you should test at the same time every day in order to avoid a false-positive or false-negative reading.

 If you’ve been tracking your cycles for a while and not making these ovulation tracking mistakes, it might be time to consider how your diet and lifestyle is affecting your fertility.
-Start by reading up on these Foods For Ovulation Stimulation or check out our Optimising Ovulation Meal-Plan or course.
+Start by reading up on these Foods For Ovulation Stimulation or check out Foodbaby’s signature program, Optimising Ovulation.